 When you are not the first-choice bowler for your team, your chances of taking wickets will be significantly reduced.
 However, Morkel proved this theory completely wrong and showed his worth even as a second or third seamer.

-Although, He retired early from international cricket for personal reasons, In his career of more than 10 years, he showed everyone how deadly he could be on his own day.
+Although he retired early from international cricket for personal reasons, in his career of more than 10 years, he showed everyone how deadly he could be on his day.

-Fact: He made his ODI debut for Africa XI and played his last T20I for World XI.
+Fact: He made his ODI debut for the Africa XI and played his last T20I for the World XI.

 3. Mitchell Starc

-Starc was undoubtedly the best ODI bowler of the last decade, which under shadows his great performances in this format of the game.
+Starc was undoubtedly the best ODI bowler of the last decade, which underscores his great performances in this format of the game.

 The left-arm pacer bowling at an extreme pace can even trouble the best batsman of his day.
 His art of reverse swing(quite rare in modern-day cricket) can do wonders on even a dead pitch for fast bowling.